Skip to Content

 Here’s how to reheat fried eggs on the stovetop:

-1. Heat a medium skillet with a minimal amount of butter or oil.
+1. Heat a small skillet on low with a teaspoon of water or fat.

-2. Put the fried egg in your heated skillet.
+2. Put the fried egg in your heated skillet, then cover with a lid.

 Here’s how to reheat fried eggs in the microwave: